Kids Shoe Size Chart by Age – How to Measure & Size Guide

 Parents often ask how often to measure kids’ feet or what to do if the fit isn’t too comfy.
 We answer some of the most commonly asked questions below.

-You should measure your kids’ feet every two to three months during the first 2 years and once every six months after that.
+You should measure your kids’ feet every 2 to 3 months during the first 2 years, and once every 6 months after that.
 When you do measure your kids’ feet, make sure to record the measurements and use a bigger size.
 That way, you ensure a smooth and comfortable fit.

 If your kid is between sizes, go for a snug fit instead of a loose one.
 Or simply change the shoe style or go for another brand if you don’t find something that’s working for them.

 Kids’ feet grow half their current size every three months.
-Their feet are at their biggest during the afternoons after they spend a day of standing tall.
-Measure it during that time and be sure to triple-check the measurements after you take them for best results.
+Their feet are at their biggest during the afternoons after they spend a day standing tall.
+Measure it during that time and be sure to triple-check the measurements afterwards for the best results.
 If your kid plans to wear socks, take the measurements with the socks on (unless you want a tight fit).

 Yes.
-A girl’s and boy’s shoe sizes are the same.
+A girl’s and a boy’s shoe sizes are the same.
 The reason is age.
-Kids in their childhood do not have the same shoe sizes based on their gender but on their age.
+Kids in childhood do not have the same shoe sizes based on gender, but on their age.
 Suppose a 5-year-old boy’s shoe size is 8 inches.
 Then a 5-year-old girl’s shoe size will be 8 inches, too.
 However, it can be the case where boys’ and girls’ shoe sizes are different despite the same age.

-Plus, taking measurements at home is also time-saving and doesn’t involve a lot of running around.
-And the fun part is in the shopping once you take care of the number crunching stuff.
+We hope our children’s shoe size chart by age is helpful.
+Plus, taking measurements at home is time-saving and doesn’t require much running around.
+And the fun part is in the shopping, once you take care of the number-crunching stuff.

 Also Read: